 For the next 12 years John Berry continued to work as a filmmaker in France, but he did not thrive as he once had in America.
 He eventually returned to the States in 1963 to piece together what was left of his career.
 But by then, too much time had passed.
 Too many things had changed.

-By the time he finished directing this notable addition to the film noir cannon in 1951, John Berry had become the eleventh member of the Senator Joe McCarthy's "Hollywood Ten" blacklist.
-Berry had directed a 15-minute documentary about the screenwriters and directors singled out by the House Un-American Activities Committee's communist witch hunt in which the "ten" stated their ethical positions on their dilemma.
-When FBI agents appeared at the door of his Los Angeles home to serve him with a subpoena, Berry climbed out the bathroom window and headed straight to the airport, where he bought a ticket to Paris.
-Berry spent 12 years in where he continued to work as a filmmaker.
-He returned to the States in 1963 to piece together what was left of his American career.
-Infamous blacklister Dalton Trumbo wrote the film's script, based on a novel by Sam Ross about Nick Robey (John Garfield), the cynical product of a broken home who shoots a cop while trying to escape (after offing a guy over ten grand in cash).
-In an attempt to blend in with the crowd, Nick goes to a public swimming pool, where he meets Peg Dobbs (Shelley Winters), a bakery worker living at home with her parents and little brother.
-Nick escorts Peg home, then loosely holds her working-class family hostage while initiating a troubled relationship with the emotionally needy Peg.
-"He Ran All the Way" also
+Fellow blacklisted Dalton Trumbo wrote the script for “He Ran All the Way,” based on a novel by Sam Ross about Nick Robey, the cynical product of a broken home who shoots a cop while trying to escape (after killing a guy over ten grand in cash).
+In an attempt to blend in with the local crowd, Nick (played by John Garfield in his last film role before his untimely death) goes to a nearby public swimming pool, where he meets Peg Dobbs (Shelley Winters), a bakery worker living at home with her parents and little brother.
+Nick escorts Peg home, and then loosely holds her working-class family hostage while initiating a troubled relationship with the emotionally needy Peg.